GianRomani/Notes/Notes/Notes on Cluster RS.md

 I could also weight the categories or the cluster that are more used -> cluster 0 is generally the most populated, so similarity on this cluster should be less important than another one.

+Types of recommendation:
+- Cluster on likes and recommendation based on users' likes -> OK but target and user could have given like to same posts
+- Cluster on posts and recommendation on most liked posts -> target posts a certain kind of posts, then recommend similar posts

+Problems:
+1. most of the clusters are in cluster 0 (this happen for every category) -> weight the cluster distance, small distances in other clusters are significative;
+2. distance between a user that have posted a lot and one that posted few things is great, even if they have similar tastes -> instead I should show users that posts a lot (their content should be better);
+3. how to rank the recommendations?

+1) can be fixed as I did with the categories, but inverted:
+	1) divide by the number of posts in the cluster;
+	2) DCG by inverting ranking (cluster with less posts is the first);

+2) weight number of posts:
+	1) for each category compute the clusters' distance, then divide the obtained value by the total number of posts in the category

+3) I should not show just the posts from the first ranked user, then the second and so on:
+	1) use ranking of users and the distance from target to distribute the posts;
+	2) consider from which clusters the posts are coming

+How to rank faster?
+- LSH on clustering

 ## References
 1.